wp-plugins/a-year-before/readme.txt

 * anniversary: if set to 1, the plugin will display all articles ever blogged with the same number of day and month.
 The parameters "day", "month", "year" and "range" will be ignored if used.
 * private: show private posts?
 0: only public posts 1: private and public posts 2: only private posts.
 Default 0
 * showpages: show pages?
 0: No, 1: Yes.
 Default 0
+* posts_max: number of articles to be shown.
+0 means 'all'.
+Default 0

 = Examples =